Alvin1359/uefa_top_teams_insights/README.md

 ![UEFA champions league](https://editorial.uefa.com/resources/0269-1267e78b6989-ccff720e93c4-1000/manchester_city_v_chelsea_fc_-_uefa_champions_league_final.jpeg)

-This Project aims to Utilise EPL Player stats to build an EPL Dream team.
+This Project aims to Utilise The UEFA Champions League Team and Player stats to outline the NAtionality diversity amongst the UEFA Champions league top 4 Teams of the 20-2021 Season.
 By gathering multiple dataset statistics, the objective is to analyse, dissect and extract the important data to be readily available for useful application.

 ## Assignment structure